myitcv/myitcv.github.com/_posts/2014-02-25-row-level-version-control-with-postgresql.md

 to the effort of inserting a new row to represent the old version (much like we do for an update) and then allow the original delete to continue.

-## The trigger in action: fruit
+## The functions in action: fruit trigger

-By itself, the aforementioned function is useless.
-So how do we use it?
+By themselves, the aforementioned functions are useless.
+So how do we use them?
 The following SQL gives just such an example:

 ```sql
 DROP TABLE IF EXISTS fruits;